 It doesn’t often snow in West Texas, but strange things happen, and if you live long enough you’ll see some of them.
-This winter we had an unusual visitor, a Snowy Owl in West Texas.
+In the winter of 2017, we had an unusual visitor, a Snowy Owl in West Texas.
 In early December I was out with another photographer at our local wildlife preserve taking photos of birds when he told me his daughter had seen a large white owl in the parking lot of their church the day before.
 I told him it was most likely a barn owl as they are native to the area and can be white or very light in color.
 When he pulled out his phone and showed me a video she had taken I could hardly believe what I was seeing.
 To my disbelief, the video showed a large Snowy Owl.

 Most birds cannot chew their food, and owls are no exception.
 Owls usually swallow their prey whole.
 However, Snowy Owls differ from other species of birds because they do not have a crop.
 A crop is a bag-like organ some birds use to store food after it has been swallowed so that it can be digested at a later time.
 In owls, food passes directly from the mouth to the gizzard.
 The gizzard is an organ that uses digestive fluids and bits of sand and gravel to grind and dissolve all of the usable tissue from the prey.